kevinfengcs88/nvim/README.md

 - Edit README to align with lazy package manager, not packer
 - Fix keymappings for indenting/outdenting code in visual mode
 - Reduce startup time (initially faster than packer, but now something made it slower)
+    - Use vim-startuptime data to reduce startup time